Todd Harkins: Personal life

 Harkins came from a hockey family.
 Older brother Donald and younger brother Brett also starred at St. Edward High School.
 Donald also played collegiately at Miami University.
-Brett followed in Todd's footsteps in many ways, leaving St. Edward early to play elite amateur hockey in Canada, then onto a strong collegiate career, draft by the NHL, a career minor leaguer with a brief stint in the NHL, and eventually playing professionally in Europe.
+Brett followed in Todd's footsteps in many ways, leaving St. Edward early to play elite amateur hockey in Canada, then onto a strong collegiate career, drafted by the NHL, a career minor leaguer with a brief stint in the NHL, and eventually playing professionally in Europe.

 He is married to Kirsten, and they have three sons.
 His eldest son, Nicklas, was diagnosed with Mucopolysaccharidosis (MPS), a rare genetic disorder.
 His middle son Jansen was drafted by the Winnipeg Jets.
 They live in North Vancouver, British Columbia.